EugenMayer/chef-shorewall_ng/README.md

 Capabilities
 ------------

-It supports shorewall4 and shorewall5, please see the recipes below.
+It supports shorewall5, please see the recipes below.

 Creates pretty Shorewall configuration files intended to be aesthetically comparable to hand-written ones.